Sample Web Sites

 Design and Renovation Site.
 We wrote text, took work photos, worked with business owner to develop effective presentation of services to emphasize project design excellence as well as acutual construction.
 Site utilizes portfolio photo galleries.
 August 2012.

 Major Site Rebuild.
 This site had evolved under different webmasters over a ten year period, accumulating a huge number of articles and thousands of photos.
 It had to be rebuilt within client's limited resources, bring it up to modern design standards, and be consistent with both future growth and forthcoming rebuilds of the client's other related web sites.
+We maintain the site with quarterly new editions added.
 June 2012.